urodriguez/uci/README.md

 * create application to show logs
 * use TeamCity
 * use Docker
-* use PusherServer to notify UI on server changes
+* use PusherServer/WebSockets to notify UI on server changes
 * expose swagger api url to external (no localhost) URL
 * deploy app to cloud